Open a PDF version to print this topic

 Make sure you have a spacer available for home and work or school.

 Replace your spacer with a new one after 6 months of regular use or 12 months of intermittent use.
-You can get a new spacer from your doctor or pharmacy.
+You can get a new spacer from your general practice or pharmacy.

 HealthInfo recommends the following videos